-The PlugShare app supports close to 30 different languages.
-Users can receive up-to-date information about charging stations across the world.
-PlugShare is best known as a community-powered charging map where drivers share check-ins, photos, and reliability feedback—helping you avoid “arrive-and-pray” charging.
-PlugShare itself notes it’s community-based and free to use, and its official help content highlights features like PlugScores, check-ins, photos, and vehicle-based connector filtering.
+The PlugShare app supports nearly 30 languages and helps drivers find charging stations globally.
+It’s best known as a community-powered charging map where drivers share check-ins, photos, and reliability feedback—helping you avoid “arrive-and-hope” charging.

 So which one is better?
 In most real-world situations, the honest answer is: PlugShare is better for choosing the right charger before you arrive, while ChargePoint is better for actually starting and paying for charging (especially within its network and roaming partners).
 Below is a clear, practical comparison so you can pick the right app for your needs—or use both the smart way.